How to spot a scam

 If you have lost money, treat it as a robbery and get a case number from the police.
 This is very important.
 The criminal may be caught for another crime, and the more charges against him, the better.
 You are unlikely to get money back if you have not got a case number.
 The local constable may think this is just about one puppy, but there are international crime syndicates at work.
 They are busy right now scamming other people.
+The Organised Crime Unit needs to investigate.
 Please report it!

 My prayer for scammers is that they may turn from their wickedness and compensate their victims, or repay society in some way.
 They are like Jacob the Deceiver in the Bible.
 He was a swindler but he turned around and became a great man.
 (Genesis) God sees the scammer.
 He says, "Turn to me with all your heart, with fasting, and with weeping, and with mourning."
 Who knows if he will repent and leave a blessing behind him?
 Joel 2, 13 & 14

-Cells (probably stolen) that have allegedly been used in scams (Please send any numbers you know of)
+Cells (probably stolen) that have allegedly been used in scams.
+Check this list before you pay a scammer!
+Please send any numbers you know of.

 063 801 9773